-The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS on paper and on computer test anywhere in the world.
-Detailed policy terms vary according to test centre location and so please contact your local test centre as relevant for further information.
+The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS test (on paper or computer) anywhere in the world.
+Detailed policy terms vary according to test centre location so please contact your local test centre as relevant for further information.

-If local consumer protection law in the country you have registered to take the IELTS test provides for cancellation and transfer rights which are more favorable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.
+If local consumer protection law in the country in which you have registered to take the IELTS test provides for cancellation and transfer rights which are more favourable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.

-If you are taking IELTS for UKVI or IELTS Life Skills then different policy terms apply.
-The IELTS for UKVI policy is a standard and globally applicable set of terms and conditions.
+Different policy terms apply to IELTS for UKVI and IELTS Life Skills.
+IELTS for UKVI has a standard and globally applicable set of terms and conditions.

-You can cancel your IELTS test registration at any time before taking your test by notifying your Test Centre.
-Refund terms depend upon when you cancel and whether exceptional circumstances apply.
+You can cancel your IELTS test registration at any time before taking your test by notifying your test centre.
+Refund policy is dependent upon when you cancel and whether exceptional circumstances apply.

-You must select a test date, where available, within three months from your original test date.
-If your preferred test date is more than three months after your original test date then your transfer will be treated as a cancellation.
+You must select a new test date, where available, within three months of your original test date.
+If your preferred test date is more than three months after your original test date, your transfer will be treated as a cancellation.